aireuhl/i_e/index.md

       as there are creases and wear.
 In the bottom-right hand corner, there are five red wax seals that are tied to some of the individuals who signed this treaty.
   headline: "<strong>Project Summary</strong>"
-  content: 'Imperial Eyes uses digital tools to engage with the ideological, physical
+  content: Imperial Eyes uses digital tools to engage with the ideological, physical
     and geographic creation of the United States.
 Through a side-by-side visual analysis of historical maps, and a textual analysis of land acquisition treaties, we ask:<em>
     how did the acquisition and theft of land by European colonizers influence the